Say Bye Bye To Cellulite

 2. Poor circulation.
 This can be caused by a high stress lifestyle, as well as poor nutrition and of course not enough time put into stretching and recovery after workouts.

 3. Stay hydrated - dehydration causes stress to muscle cells.
 Try to drink roughly 2 litres of water per day (8 cups).

 4. Stretch/Foam Roll - this helps to improve cell recovery and circulation plus it feels great.
 Around 10-15 minutes per day will really help.
-I recommend my foam roller, as pictured below.
+I recommend a SWEAT foam roller.
 It is really durable and perfect for everyday use.

 5. Avoid artificial sugars and preservatives where possible - these can be a step in the process of toxin build up.
 This includes lollies, alcohol, some frozen and tinned foods etc.

 7. Get your vitamins - Macronutrient or micronutrient deficiency can aid in a build-up of stress, and also decrease positive hormone activity.
 Include a range of food groups on a daily basis or even include a women's multivitamin IF needed.

 Now that you know those pesky dimples can be eliminated, time to take the right steps towards treating your body better.
 Remember, if we show respect to our bodies through healthy eating, exercise and sleep, your body will show you the same respect back.